Notice for Charter School Number InstructionsInformation and guidance regarding the completion of the Notice for Charter School Number.

 Notwithstanding any other provision of law and except as provided in paragraph (1) of subdivision (e), a charter school that has an approved charter may receive funding for nonclassroom-based instruction only if a determination for funding is made pursuant to Section 47634.2 by the State Board of Education.
 The determination for funding shall be subject to any conditions or limitations the State Board of Education may prescribe.
 The State Board of Education shall adopt regulations on or before February 1, 2002, that define and establish general rules governing nonclassroom-based instruction that apply to all charter schools and to the process for determining funding of nonclassroom-based instruction by charter schools offering nonclassroom-based instruction other than the nonclassrom-based instruction allowed by paragraph (1) of subdivision (e).
 Nonclassroom-based instruction includes, but is not limited to, independent study, home study, work study, and distance and computer-based education.

-Is only to be selected if the approved charter school petition articulates how some of the student population will be served by definition of classroom-based instruction, and a different set of the student population will be served by the definition of nonclassroom-based instruction.
-If this is applicable, please indicate the estimated percentage of students that will participate in each of the site types.
+Combination of classroom-based and nonclassroom-based instruction is only to be selected if the approved charter school petition articulates how some of the student population will be served by definition of classroom-based instruction, and a different set of the student population will be served by the definition of nonclassroom-based instruction.
+If applicable, indicate the estimated percentage of students that will participate in each of the site types.

-- Indicate if funding will be claimed for any pupils residing in a county adjacent to the county where charter school was authorized as stated in California Education Code Section 51747.3(b).
+Indicate if funding will be claimed for any pupils residing in a county adjacent to the county where charter school was authorized as stated in EC Section 51747.3(b).

 Notwithstanding paragraph (1) of subdivision (d) of Section 47605 or any other provision of law, community school and independent study average daily attendance shall be claimed by school districts, county superintendents of schools, and charter schools only for pupils who are residents of the county in which the apportionment claim is reported, or who are residents of a county immediately adjacent to the county in which the apportionment claim is reported.